My Laptop Keeps Freezing And Not Responding Windows 7 (Fixed)

 Stop Overclocking

 Stop overclocking your GPU, RAM, or CPU.
-If you are, see if you can return your hardware to the stock operating frequencies then shut down.
+If you are, see if you can return your hardware to the stock operating frequencies and then shut it down.

 Check Hardware For Errors

-You have to inspect your hardware for errors as hardware corruption can make your laptop less efficient, leading to the freezing issue.
+Inspecting your hardware for errors would be best, as hardware corruption can make your laptop less efficient, leading to the freezing issue.

 Run sfc/scannow From An Command Prompt